DjMikeLin/PoxMatchMakingScraper/README.md

 # PoxMatchMakingScraper

 ## Introduction
-Project that scrapes the entire match making history from one player into a .csv file.
+Project that scrapes the entire match making history from one player in a game called Pox Nora (https://www.poxnora.com/) into a .csv file.
 Then it will use a script to read the .csv file to find the amount of times this player has won, lost, total games played, and win rate(%) against other players.
 Scraper uses Puppeteer Libray: https://github.com/GoogleChrome/puppeteer